 Verification is free on Facebook, but you want to have your page set up ahead of time to ensure Facebook grants your verification request.
 Check that your website, bio, email address, and description are all updated and current.
 You want to link to your business’s official website, and you should link back to Facebook from your website.

 Next, go to your Facebook page’s “About” section.
 Fill in your business’s address or addresses, phone numbers, mission statement, company overview, and other social channel handles.
 The goal is to have as much information filled in as possible because this makes your page look legitimate to Facebook when they verify it.
 Once you have this all on your page, you can start the verification process.

 If you look at the top left of your FB business page, you’ll see a “Settings” button.
 Click it.
 This will then open a new page in your tab.
 Look to your left to find the “General” menu and click it.
 When the “General” menu opens, look for “Page Verification.”
 Click “Edit” by “Page Verification,” then click “Get Started.”
-You can also click this link to request a blue check verification.
+You can also go directly to the form.

-Facebook gives you two ways to verify your page for a blue check mark.
+At first, you need to Facebook gives you two ways to verify your page.
 One is an instant verification, and one is more detailed.
 For instant verification, input your business’s phone number and click “Call Me Now.”
 Facebook will call the listed number with a verification code.
 You input the code and wait for Facebook to verify you.

 If you don’t want Facebook to call and give you the code, you can opt for the detailed verification instead.
 To do this, click “Verify This Page with Documents.”
 Facebook will prompt you to upload a document that proves your business is legitimate.
 The document should clearly show your business name and address.
 Facebook allows you to use: